zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 You can tell on these websites often whether someon e has a reserve or not.
 If the person has no reserve, then the minimum bid is,  in effect, the reserve.
 It’s the minimum price the seller will accept.
 Jermaine says  that Bethany could “snag” (snag) the item for a lower price.
 “To snag” someth ing is to buy it at a very low price – to get something cheap, usually due to some  sort of luck.
 Bethany says, “Okay, I guess I can wait, but why can’t I place a bid of $15 right now?”
 “To place a bid” means the same as “to bid.”

  Jermaine says, “First of all, the bidding on this a uction goes up by increments of 50 cents.”
 “Increments” (increments) are intervals,  small increases in the value of something.
 You can’t, for example, bid on some item s $10.05.
 You in many cases have to bid only in 50-cent or one-dollar inc rements, meaning the next highest bid has to be 50 cents above the previous b id.
 So the next bid after $12.50 (if you’re still awake out there) is $13.
-“Y ou could place a maximum bid,” Jermaine continues, “of $15, but someone might outb id you at any time.”
+“You could place a maximum bid,” Jermaine continues, “of $15, but someone might outb id you at any time.”

 The maximum bid is your secret price, the amount th at you will pay – the most that you will pay, I should say – for an item.
 So, I put into the website the maximum amount I will pay.
 Now, why would I do this ?
 Well, because people may come on later when I’m sleeping and bid more th an what my bid was.
 The auction site will automatically add a bid for me up  to my maximum bid.
 The verb we use when someone bids more than you and ultimate ly gets the item is “outbid” (outbid).
 “I was outbid by this person,” o r “This person outbid me.”